 Otherwise, the challenge is always how to make a picture look interesting, especially at new locations.
 That can be tough.

-Anybody can take a shot of the action, but to take a wow photo, that can require a little more imagination, and also making sure you are in the right place, at the right time.
+Anyone can take a shot of the action, but to take a wow photo, it can require a little more imagination and making sure you are in the right place at the right time.

 What is the hardest maneuver to photograph in windsurfing?

-You also need to be fairly fit to swim in spots like Hookipa, dive under the waves and to make sure you can stay in the thick of the action.
+You also need to be fairly fit to swim in spots like Hookipa, dive under the waves, and stay in the thick of the action.